Supported by educational grants from Genentech and Grifols

 Nursing continuing education credit

-Educational Review Systems is an approved approver of continuing nursing education by the Alabama State Nursing Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Educational Review Systems is an approved provider of continuing nursing education by the Alabama State Nursing Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 Provider # 5-115.
 This program is approved for 0.5 hours of continuing nursing education.

 Educational Review Systems is also approved for nursing continuing education by the state of California, the state of Florida and the District of Columbia.